-Today, under the leadership of Msgr.
-Craig F. Harrison, the parish is growing rapidly in both attendance and property needed to better serve over 6,500 families.
-St. Francis is also a member of the Roman Catholic Diocese of Fresno led by Bishop Armando Xavior Ochoa.
+Today, the parish is growing rapidly in both attendance and property needed to better serve over 6,500 families.
+St. Francis is also a member of the Roman Catholic Diocese of Fresno led by Bishop Joseph V. Brennan.

 The Mission of St. Francis of Assisi Parish is to provide a safe, welcoming environment of Catholic worship, evangelization & fellowship, living in the spirit of St. Francis of Assisi.